What is a carbon footprint?

 – Support programs meant to save the ocean

-Oceans play an important role in regulating the earth’s climate.
-Oceans produce a significant amount of oxygen that we breathe and absorb Co2.
-However, human activities like overfishing and pollution put the health and biodiversity of seas at risk.
+Oceans play an important role in regulating the Earth’s climate.
+Oceans produce a significant amount of oxygen that we breathe, and absorb CO2.
+However, human activities like overfishing and pollution put the health and biodiversity of the seas at risk.

-- Be an advocate of how we reduce our carbon footprint
+– Be an advocate for how we reduce our carbon footprint

 Encourage others to take action by sharing information about the impacts of climate change and the benefits of a carbon-free lifestyle through social media or by having conversations with family and friends.